JorjaFox/website/content/posts/library/news/2002/stuff-2.md

 "You're not going to ask me what my favorite dildo is or something?"

-"I think &#8216;Make love, not war' might be the most profound statement that's ever been made.
+"I think 'Make love, not war' might be the most profound statement that's ever been made.
 If people were spending more time having sex, they'd be a lot less inclined to be violent."